CBS Staff

 He has brought to CBS many years of experience including fifteen years as the Dean of the Hebrew Union College – Jewish Institute of Religion in Los Angeles, where he was the Senior Academic and Administrative Officer of the campus and director of the rabbinic school.
 He was Assistant Professor of Leadership and Applied Theology.
 He has also served as the Smither Visiting Professor of World Religions at the Claremont School of Theology.
 Throughout his rabbinic career, he has also served as a congregational rabbi, director of the Redford Center and President of the Brandeis-Bardin Institute.

-Synagogue Director
+Synagogue and Education Director

 Marah Peresechensky (She/Her/Hers)